 Ziegler D, et al. (2006).
 Oral treatment with alpha-lipoic acid improves symptomatic diabetic polyneuropathy: the SYDNEY 2 trial.
 Diabetes Care 29, 2365–237010.
 2337/dc06-1216.

 Adults: Take one capsule 3 times daily.
 Use for a minimum of 3 weeks to see beneficial effects.

 Consult a health care practitioner for use beyond 30 days.

 Do not use if you are pregnant or breastfeeding.
 Consult a health care practitioner if symptoms persist or worsen, prior to use if you have gallstones or a bile duct obstruction, stomach ulcers or excess stomach acid, or if you have diabetes.
 If you experience sweating, paleness, chills, headache, dizziness and/or confusion, discontinue use and consult a healthcare practitioner (as these may be symptoms of severe low blood sugar levels).

 In dry place in a tightly sealed package at the room temperature.
 Keep away from children.

 Natural Product Number (NPN): 80079066

 The information on this page is intended for medical and pharmaceutical workers.
 Visitors to the site should not use this information as medical advice and guidance.
-Choice and prescription drugs, as well as control over their application, can perform only a doctor who always takes into account the individual characteristics of the patient.
+Choice and prescription drugs, as well as control over their application, can only be performed by a doctor who always takes the individual characteristics of the patient into account.